Working with gauges

 For example, go to the Text tab to change how you want large numeric values to be formatted.
 (But note that the defaults are already set up to generate compact labels and avoid overlap when displaying large values.)

-By default, the scale of a radial gauge is centered within its rectangular bounds.
-You can change this by going to the Layout properties for the gauge (not the scale).
-Then use the Horizontal Alignment and Vertical Alignment properties to align the scale as needed.
+By default, a radial gauge is centered within its rectangular bounds when its width and height are not the same.
+You can change this by going to the Layout properties for the gauge and using the Horizontal Alignment and Vertical Alignment properties to align it as needed.

 A gauge has one or more pointers which correspond to the measures from a metric set.
 A second pointer is often used in gauges to represent a target measure or contextual metric value.
 Each pointer can be independently customized in terms of appearance and layout.